-The details are described in "(6) Summary of accounting policies" "k.
+The details are described in "(6) Matters related to accounting policies" "k.
 Basis of revenue recognition" of "1.
 Basis of Preparation of Consolidated Financial Statements."

-3. Significant Accounting Estimates and Judgments Involving Estimation
+3. Notes on Accounting Estimates

-In preparing the consolidated financial statements under IFRS, the management is required to make estimates, judgments and assumptions that affect the application of accounting policies and carrying amounts of assets, liabilities, revenue and expenses.
+In preparing the consolidated financial statements under IFRS, the management is required to make judgments, estimates and assumptions that affect the application of accounting policies and carrying amounts of assets, liabilities, revenue and expenses.
 By the nature of the estimates or assumptions, however, actual results in the future may differ from those estimates and assumptions.